-works will take place within 30m of infrastructure.
-A 30m buffer from infrastructure has been applied to the HMP areas as a precautionary measure, with the assumption that once the blanket bog areas are improved there will no longer be eroded blanket bog within 10m of the infrastructure, this increases the drying buffer caused by drainage associated with infrastructure to 30m as recommended by NatureScot7.
+Note that the 128.6ha excludes the area which would be occupied by wind farm infrastructure and any area within 30m of wind farm infrastructure, however restoration works will take place within 30m of infrastructure.
+A 30m buffer from infrastructure and surrounding conifer plantation has been applied to the HMP areas as a precautionary measure, with the assumption that once the blanket bog areas are improved there will no longer be eroded blanket bog within 10m of the infrastructure, this increases the drying buffer caused by drainage associated with infrastructure to 30m as recommended by NatureScot.

-The approximate boundary of the HMP areas are shown on SEI Figure 8.5.1.
+The approximate boundary of these areas are shown on SEI Figure 5.3.1.